School of Education and Human Sciences Code

 - Graduate Studies Advisory Committee.

 - Jurisdiction and Authority.
-The Committee may consider and offer recommendations to CAPC regarding graduate program-related programmatic and curricular proposals.
+The Committee may consider and offer recommendations to Committee on Academic Program and Curriculum (CAPC) regarding graduate program-related programmatic and curricular proposals.
 The Committee may also initiate and propose to CAPC proposals regarding school-wide policy relating to graduate programs and graduate study.

 - Relationship with Dean and Departments.
 The Dean and the Dean's administrative representatives and the chairs of each department may request the Committee to consider any or all proposals related to the Committee's jurisdiction.

 - Membership.
 The Committee shall consist of five tenure-track faculty members and two graduate students.
 Each department shall designate a coordinator of graduate studies to serve as member of the Committee.
-The graduate student membership shall be determined annually by a random draw of names from among the group of individual student nominees submitted by the five departments.
+The graduate student membership shall be selected by the Administrative Council.
 The Associate Dean for Graduate Programs and Research shall serve as a non-voting Chair of the Committee.

 - Terms of Membership.
 Faculty members shall serve for terms of three (3) years.
 Two faculty members shall be selected each year.
 Student representatives on the Committee shall serve one-year renewable terms.